-This blog is a summary of the article Simulation Model Breaks the Ice on Meeting Efficiency Targets from our recent edition of E360 Outlook.
+This blog is a summary of the article Countdown to Compliance from our recent edition of E360 Outlook.
 Click here to read the article in its entirety.

 With the Department of Energy’s (DOE) 2017 energy efficiency deadline now visible on the horizon, foodservice OEMs will be the first to feel the brunt of the regulatory storm targeting commercial refrigeration.

 For the last several years, the refrigeration industry has been forced to come to terms with a dynamic and often uncertain regulatory environment.
 On the one hand, the DOE is mandating significant new energy efficiency improvements.
 On the other hand, the Environmental Protection Agency (EPA) is phasing out the use of widely used high global warming potential (GWP) refrigerants while sanctioning a growing list of acceptable substitutes via its Significant New Alternatives Policy (SNAP) program.
 The convergence of these two regulatory fronts has created the perfect storm: a once-in-a-generation occurrence that promises to permanently reshape the commercial refrigeration landscape.

 This tectonic shift in our industry is creating unprecedented challenges for every segment of the commercial refrigeration supply chain, from OEMs, wholesalers and contractors to design consultants and end users.